Buy this book! | View Cart | Check Out

 3. The River and the Region: The Chattahoochee River and the Atlanta Regional Commission

 4. Projecting Sprawl?
 The 1976 Regional Development Plan of Metropolitan Atlanta

 5. Growth Management Comes to Georgia

 6. Atlanta’s Transportation Crisis and the Battle of the Northern Arc

 7. A Regional Story

-Carlton Wade Basmajian is Assistant Professor of Community and Regional Planning at Iowa State University.
+Carlton Wade Basmajian is Associate Professor of Community and Regional Planning at Iowa State University.

 Political Science and Public Policy